munkhdorj-m/SQL-exercise-2/README.md

 5. List all employees working on the “AI Research” project.
 6. Show department name, employee name, and project name.
 7. Find employees who:
-⋅⋅⋅⋅*Work in Engineering
+   *Work in Engineering
-⋅⋅⋅⋅*Earn more than 80,000
+   *Earn more than 80,000
-⋅⋅⋅⋅*Show name, salary, and project name
+   *Show name, salary, and project name
 8. Show all employees who are working on the ‘AI Research’ project.

 ---